 Matcha tea has become intensely popular in both Asia and the West.
 The striking green hue, the herbaceous aroma, and full-mouthed flavor add a new spin to classic green teas.
 With increased demand, the market has been flooded with hundreds of different matcha tea powders.

 Finding a matcha powder that is high quality and tastes great can be overwhelming amongst the endless options.
 Luckily, with a few tips you can find the best matcha to suit your needs.

 This guide will help you pinpoint the best matcha for your budget, preferred uses, and to maximize health benefits.
 Read on for the ultimate guide on how to select the best matcha tea.

-Matcha green tea is made from the powdered green tea leaves of the tea plant known as Camellia sinensis.
+Matcha is a Japanese green tea made from the powdered green tea leaves of the tea plant known as Camellia sinensis.
 This powdered green tea is most commonly cultivated and produced in Japan.
 What makes this green tea unique from other green tea varieties is that it is stone-ground.
 When brewing matcha green tea, the entire leaves are consumed rather than steeped and then removed.

 There are three high-quality matcha tea leaves known as samidori, yabukita, and okumidori.
 Matcha green tea is mainly produced in Uji, Japan located just southeast of Kyoto.
 The green tea plants are shade-grown for the last few weeks before harvest.
 This helps to increase the production of chlorophyll and other healthy compounds in the tea leaves.